ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 4. Generate an inclusion proof from LEAF_HASH to ROOT_HASH.

-5. Construct a LeafInfo structure with the CCF writeset digest, the commit evidence, and the protected header parameters of the countersigner.
+5. Construct a LeafInfo structure with the CCF write set hash, the commit evidence, and the protected header parameters of the countersigner.

 6. Create a ReceiptContents structure and fill it with SIGNATURE, the node's signing certificate endorsed by the service certificate, the inclusion proof, and the LeafInfo.